 I was interested to read John Wilsdon's account of how Canada's most recent flag cancellation came into being.
+(June-July ruary, 1969).

-(June-July Topics.)
+Topics.)

 There are a couple of points, however, which I should like to make in the interest of accuracy.
 First, the cancellation as depicted was in use for four days only, viz.: September 28 to October 1, 1967.
-Member Wayne Curtis reported use on the final day in the Canadian Philatelist (January/February, 1969).
+Member Wayne Curtis reported use on the final day in the Canadian Philatelist (January/Feb-

 Secondly, a similar cancellation, but minus the flag staff and with the addition of four short horizontal bars located between the Expo symbol and the lettering, was in general use in Ottawa starting on September 1, 1967 and probably continuing until the end of that month.
 Lacking the staff it cannot be considered a flag cancellation.
-Other differences include different shaped lettering in the indicia while 'Canada' is dropped in the case of the flag cancel.
+Other differences include different shaped lettering in the indicia which reads 'Ottawa Ontario Canada' while 'Canada' is dropped in the case of the flag cancel.